jayshreeanand/stacks-watchdog/README.md

 - Risk level and threat assessment
 - Number of victims and total value stolen
 - Detailed analysis of each drainer's techniques
+- Direct links to block explorer for verification

 ### Security Scanner

 The security scanner allows you to:

-- Scan any wallet address for vulnerabilities
+- Scan any wallet address for vulnerabilities using AI
 - Identify high-risk token approvals
 - Detect interactions with suspicious contracts
+- Analyze transaction patterns for suspicious activity
 - Receive personalized security recommendations

 ### Token Approvals